cdktf/cdktf-provider-googlebeta/docs/googleComputeServiceAttachment.java.md

 URL of the region where the resource resides.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_compute_service_attachment#region GoogleComputeServiceAttachment#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.41.0/docs/resources/google_compute_service_attachment#region GoogleComputeServiceAttachment#region}

+---

+##### `sendPropagatedConnectionLimitIfZero`<sup>Optional</sup> <a name="sendPropagatedConnectionLimitIfZero" id="@cdktf/provider-google-beta.googleComputeServiceAttachment.GoogleComputeServiceAttachment.Initializer.parameter.sendPropagatedConnectionLimitIfZero"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Controls the behavior of propagated_connection_limit.

+When false, setting propagated_connection_limit to zero causes the provider to use to the API's default value.
+When true, the provider will set propagated_connection_limit to zero.
+Defaults to false.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.41.0/docs/resources/google_compute_service_attachment#send_propagated_connection_limit_if_zero GoogleComputeServiceAttachment#send_propagated_connection_limit_if_zero}

 ---